RohanMathur17/RohanMathur17/README.md

 # **<p align="center">Hey there!
 I'm Rohan Mathur.</p>**

-I am currently a junior pursuing my B.Tech in Computer Science & Engineering (With Spec. in Big Data & Analytics) at SRM Institute Of Science & Technology, Chennai.
+I am currently a senior pursuing my B.Tech in Computer Science & Engineering (With Spec. in Big Data & Analytics) at SRM Institute Of Science & Technology, Chennai.
 I am highly interested in the applications of Data Science, Machine Learning & Deep Learning.
 A budding Data Scientist, I have been practicing for over 1.5 years in building industry/research relevant projects to enhance my skills in this field.

 I spend my free time listening to podcasts/music, reading novels, playing video games and cycling.